ShubhaMahesh/MensaSaver/README.md

 ## Usage
 -Sign Up:
 Create a new account using your name, email, and password.
-The email Shubhabm8@gmail.com is reserved for admin access.

 -Log In:
 Enter your registered email and password to log in.